-You may use our Net Price Calculator to estimate your out-of-pocket cost for an Ohio Wesleyan education over four years.
-This tool is intended for domestic first-time, freshmen, or transfer students.
+Additionally, you may use our Net Price Calculator to estimate your out-of-pocket cost for an Ohio Wesleyan education over four years.
+This tool is intended for domestic first-time, first-year, or transfer students.
 Keep in mind, this is purely an estimate and is only as reliable as the data you enter.

 For further information or questions about need-based financial aid, contact the Office of Financial Aid at 740-368-3050 or email@example.com.